Welcome to Navarino Villa.

-Welcome to Navarino Villa.
-An apartment, situated on the ground floor of a Victorian house, owned and managed by Jonathan and Susan Collins.
+Navarino Villa Apartment is situated on the ground floor of this Victorian house, and is owned and managed by Jonathan and Susan.

-With a keen interest in history generally and in particular the Victorian era.
 Ventnor has many Victorian properties, which were built from about 1830 onwards.
 The town was for many years, a popular destination for holidays and for health.
 The Royal National Hospital for diseases of the Chest was cited here, treating patients from around the country.
-Ventnor is also well known for its fresh air and unique micro climate.
+Ventnor is also well known for its fresh air and unique micro climate and it also has some stunning coastal scenery.

 Thank you for visiting